mariadb-corporation/MaxScale/Documentation/Filters/Named-Server-Filter.md

 In the configuration, the indexed match and target settings may be in any order and may skip numbers.
 During SQL-query matching, however, the regexes are tested in ascending order: match01, match02, match03 and so on.
-As soon as a match is found for a qiven query, the routing hints are written and the packet is forwarded to the next filter or router.
+As soon as a match is found for a given query, the routing hints are written and the packet is forwarded to the next filter or router.
 Any possibly remaining match regexes are ignored.
 This means the *match* - *target* pairs should be indexed in priority order, or, if priority is not a factor, in order of decreasing match